Willow (1988 film): Critical reception

 Willow was released to mixed reviews from critics.
 On Metacritic, the film has a score of 47 out of 100 based on 12 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Janet Maslin from The New York Times praised Lucas's storytelling, but was critical of Ron Howard's direction.
 "Howard appears to have had his hands full in simply harnessing the special effects," Maslin said.

-Siskel & Ebert gave it Two Thumbs Down on their television show.
-Ebert's print review in The Chicago Sun-Times was a mixed 2.5 stars out of a possible 4.
+Siskel & Ebert gave the film two thumbs down on their television show At the Movies.
+Ebert's print review in the Chicago Sun-Times was a mixed 2.5 stars out of a possible 4.
 He wrote that while the special effects were good, the core story was unengaging and the characters flat: "There can be no true suspense in a movie where even the characters seem to be inspired by other movies."

 Desson Thomson writing in The Washington Post, explained "Rob Reiner's similar fairytale adventure The Princess Bride (which the cinematographer Adrian Biddle also shot) managed to evoke volumes more without razzle-dazzle.
 It's a sad thing to be faulting Lucas, maker of the Star Wars trilogy and Raiders of the Lost Ark, for forgetting the tricks of entertainment."
 Mike Clark in USA Today wrote that "the rainstorm wrap-up, in which Good edges Evil is like Led Zeppelin Meets The Wild Bunch.
 The film is probably too much for young children and possibly too much of the same for cynics.
 But any 6–13-year-old who sees this may be bitten by the ’movie bug’ for life."

 Accolades

 At the 61st Academy Awards, the film was nominated for Sound Effects Editing and Visual Effects.
-It won Best Costume Design at the Saturn Awards, where it was also nominated for Warwick Davis for Best Performance by a Younger Actor (lost to Fred Savage for Vice Versa) and Jean Marsh for Best Supporting Actress (lost to Sylvia Sidney for Beetlejuice).
+It won Best Costume Design at the 16th Saturn Awards, where it was also nominated for Warwick Davis for Best Performance by a Younger Actor (lost to Fred Savage for Vice Versa) and Jean Marsh for Best Supporting Actress (lost to Sylvia Sidney for Beetlejuice).
 It also lost Best Fantasy Film and the Hugo Award for Best Dramatic Presentation to Who Framed Roger Rabbit.
-It was also nominated for two Golden Raspberry Awards including Worst Screenplay, which lost to Cocktail and Worst Supporting Actor for Billy Barty, who lost to Dan Aykroyd for Caddyshack II.
+It was also nominated for two Golden Raspberry Awards including Worst Screenplay, which lost to Cocktail and Worst Supporting Actor for Billy Barty, who lost to Dan Aykroyd for Caddyshack II at the 9th Golden Raspberry Awards.